crystal-lang/shards/README.md

     branch: master
 ```

-Repositories are expected to have version tags, using the `v1.2.3` format, the
+Repositories are expected to have version tags, using the `v1.2.3` format, this
 example matching version 1.2.3 of a library.

 Dependencies are then resolved, downloaded and installed into the `libs` folder,
 ready to be required.

 ## Development Plan